Anti-globalization movement: Christian right

 Opposition to globalization has been present among the Christian right.
 Globalization, among the Christian right, is seen as a way of imposing a centralized standard upon institutions such as the nuclear family and nation, though economic critique has been secondary to the "homogenization of social relations."
 In their 2003 book Globalizing Family Values: the Christian Right in International Politics, authors Doris Buss and Didi Herman note that while the views of those on the Protestant right have some overlap with anti-globalization on the left, such as concern for effects on developing nations, the underlying issue for the Protestant right is one of "secular values and morality they believe accompany, indeed underpin, economic globalization."
-The United Nations is seen as one example of a dominating centralized government whose "economic program is aimed at destroying American sovereignty and compelling the U.S. government to engage in economic relations with anti-Christian regimes".
+The United Nations is seen as one example of a dominating centralized entity whose "economic program is aimed at destroying Christian American sovereignty and compelling the U.S. government to engage in economic relations with anti-Christian regimes".